Motel Reimbursement for Homeless

 - Reimbursement can only be paid with verification of a valid receipt.
 Refer to Verification of Motel Stay below.

-- Motel receipt(s) must be verified with motel (lodging facility) prior to reimbursement payments.
+- Motel receipt(s) must be verified with the motel (lodging facility) prior to reimbursement payments.

 - All motel reimbursements are made in the month and for the month.

-- Shared housing payment standards must be applied when the motel stay/lodging was share with one or more persons.
+- Shared housing payment standards must be applied when the motel stay/lodging was shared with one or more persons.
 [Refer to Homeless Shared Housing].

 Verification of Motel Stay

-All motel stays (or lodging) and amount paid must be verified in order to prevent fraud and to determine legitimacy of the receipt provided by the client.
-The Eligibility Worker is to call the motel where the client spent the night(s).
-At no time will the client be paid until verification of stay is completed.
+All motel stays (or lodging) and the amount paid must be verified to prevent fraud and to confirm the legitimacy of the receipt provided by the client.
+The SSBS is to call the motel where the client stayed.
+At no time will the client be paid before the verification of the stay is completed.
 Actions taken must be documented in a CalSAWS Journal Entry.

 To be valid, the motel receipt must include the following:

-Information of the stay - Full name of the person who stayed in the motel, number of occupants in the room, date(s) of stay, and payment method.
+Information about the stay - Full name of the person who stayed in the motel, number of occupants in the room, date(s) of stay, and payment method.

 Motel’s information - Business name, physical address, and valid telephone number.